prestonharberts/bib/Bible/gen3.md

 So the LORD God said to the woman, “What is this you have done?”
 And the woman replied, “The serpent tricked me, and I ate.”
 ###### 14
 The LORD God said to the serpent,
->  “ Because you have done this,
+> “Because you have done this,
->  “ Cursed are you above all the cattle
+> “Cursed are you above all the cattle
->  “ And all the living creatures of the field!
+> “And all the living creatures of the field!
->  “ On your belly you will crawl
+> “On your belly you will crawl
->  “ And dust you will eat all the days of your life.
+> “And dust you will eat all the days of your life.
 ###### 15
->  “ And I will put hostility between you and the woman
+> “And I will put hostility between you and the woman
->  “ And between your offspring and her offspring;
+> “And between your offspring and her offspring;
->  “ He will strike your head,
+> “He will strike your head,
->  “ And you will strike his heel.”
+> “And you will strike his heel.”
 ###### 16
 To the woman he said,
->  “ I will greatly increase your labor pains;
+> “I will greatly increase your labor pains;
->  “ With pain you will give birth to children.
+> “With pain you will give birth to children.
->  “ You will want to control your husband,
+> “You will want to control your husband,
->  “ But he will dominate you.”
+> “But he will dominate you.”
 ###### 17
 But to Adam he said,
->  “ Because you obeyed your wife
+> “Because you obeyed your wife
->  “ And ate from the tree about which I commanded you,
+> “And ate from the tree about which I commanded you,
->  ‘ You must not eat from it,’
+> ‘You must not eat from it,’
->  “ The ground is cursed because of you;
+> “The ground is cursed because of you;
->  “ In painful toil you will eat of it all the days of your life.
+> “In painful toil you will eat of it all the days of your life.
 ###### 18
->  “ It will produce thorns and thistles for you,
+> “It will produce thorns and thistles for you,
->  “ But you will eat the grain of the field.
+> “But you will eat the grain of the field.
 ###### 19
->  “ By the sweat of your brow you will eat food
+> “By the sweat of your brow you will eat food
->  “ Until you return to the ground,
+> “Until you return to the ground,
->  “ For out of it you were taken;
+> “For out of it you were taken;
->  “ For you are dust, and to dust you will return.”
+> “For you are dust, and to dust you will return.”
 ###### ¶ 20
 The man named his wife Eve, because she was the mother of all the living.
 ###### 21